STPHxBioinformatics/ndp/README.md

 # ndp
-A nextflow demultiplexing pipeline for PCR-barcoded 16S nanopore reads.

-## Project status
-We do not plan to adapt this pipeline any futher.
-It could however be modified, as:

-* ...the barcode sequences in the files barcodes.txt and barcodes2.txt can be changed to other barcode sequences to fit other applications.
-* ...the whole pipeline could be adapted to other target organisms by using other Emu databases or creating custom Emu databases.
-For more info, please visit the [Emu GitLab](https://gitlab.com/treangenlab/emu) page.

-## Description

 This nextflow pipeline will demultiplex 16S amplicon reads based on two custom barcode sequences and identify the reads using a 16S database.
-Consider the corresponding publication (DOI) for further details.
-Here's an overview of the individual processes taking place within the pipline:
+Consider the corresponding publication (DOI-XXX) for further details.
+Here's an overview of the individual processes taking place in the pipline:

 * Read filtering via [Nanofilt](https://github.com/wdecoster/nanofilt)
 * QC via [FastQC](https://github.com/s-andrews/FastQC) and [MultiQC](https://multiqc.info/)